 As well as online forums, English students can find helpful revision tips across a range of educational sites.
 These websites are often set up by or created in conjunction with teaching professionals with experience of the latest syllabi.

-Provisional timetables, including those for English Language and Literature, will be given to your teacher or tutor in advance, along with any other important dates.
+Provisional timetables, including those for English Language and Literature, will be given to your teacher or English tutors in advance, along with any other important dates.
 Final exam timetables will later be confirmed, highlighting any major amendments.

 Students may also consult the exam board for assessment-related queries, including exam duration and regulations for candidates.
 OCR, for instance, lists all of its exams and the dates on which they will be carried out in .pdf format via its website.